PLSysGitHub/chromosomal_multi_contact_data/README.md

-# Multi-contact statistics distinguish models of chromosome organization
+# Physical models for chromosome organization to predict multi-contact statistics

 ## Summary of contents:
 1. Data files used for paper, as well as scripts for extracting contact and contact triplet frequencies
 2. Functions for creating predictions for contact triplet frequencies, given contact maps (in "ContactTripletPredictions.jl")